What is a free, appropriate public education?

 What happens at the CSE meeting?

 This team will develop an IEP, which will set forth your child’s special education program.
 There are several required components of an appropriate IEP.
-A knowledgeableducation advocate or attorney will make sure that your child's right are protected.
+A knowledgeable education advocate or attorney will make sure that your child's right are protected.

 In order for my child to receive special education services, must he or she be instructed in a special education classroom?